-The analysis of Section 4, in particular Proposition 7, implies that (under weak conditions) price transparency is in the interest of the firm, as it recreates its commitment power vis-à-vis consumers and induces the supplier to reduce the wholesale price.
+The analysis of Section V, in particular Proposition 7, implies that (under weak conditions) price transparency is in the interest of the firm, as it recreates its commitment power vis-à-vis consumers and induces the supplier to reduce the wholesale price.
 Yet, firms often fail to communicate drip prices before the checkout point, leading regulators to mandate price transparency.
 A natural question of course is why firms engage in this seemingly sub-optimal behavior.

 One prominent explanation is that some consumers are naïve, and neglect the possibility of drip prices at the checkout point.
-In this world, the consumers' decision to consider purchasing the good is taken under the (incorrect) assumption that $\tau=0$, in which case the consideration constraint is satisfied provided $p \leq v-s$.
+In this world, the consumers' decision to consider purchasing the good is taken under the (incorrect) assumption that $\tau = 0$, in which case the consideration constraint is satisfied provided $p \le v - s$.
 Disclosing the drip price works as an "eye-opener" to naïve consumers, who, following disclosure, make store visiting decisions with correct expectations about the transaction costs to be incurred later in the purchasing process.
-Accordingly, the firm is better off by not disclosing the drip price, as doing so would tighten the consumers'
+Accordingly, the firm is better off not disclosing the drip price, as doing so would tighten the consumers' consideration constraint and reduce profit.51 and B > 0.
+When k = 1, G is uniform over [0, B]; when k = 0, G is exponential; when k < 0, G is a shifted Pareto; and when k > 0, G is power.